 21 SIS Epidemic Across a Dynamic Network

-EpiModel uses temporal exponential-family random graph models (TERGMs) to estimate and simulate complete networks based on individual-level, dyad-level, and network-level patterns of density, degree, assortivity, and other features influencing edge formation and dissolution.
-Building and simulating network-based epidemic models in EpiModel is a multi-step process, starting with estimation of a temporal ERGM and continuing with simulation of a dynamic network and epidemic processes on top of that network.
+EpiModel uses temporal exponential-family random graph models (TERGMs) to estimate and simulate complete networks based on individual-level, dyad-level, and network-level patterns of density, degree, assortativity, and other features influencing edge formation and dissolution.
+Building and simulating network-based epidemic models in EpiModel is a multi-step process.
+It begins with estimation of a temporal ERGM and continues with simulation of a dynamic network and epidemic processes on top of that network.

 We will use a simplifying assumption of a closed population, in which there are no entries or exits from the network; this may be justified by the short time span over which the epidemic will be simulated.